Have you been a victim of Dental Negligence and feel you have a compensation claim?

 Gum disease (also known as gingivitis or periodontal disease)

-- Common cases include the dentist’s failure to adequately diagnose and/or monitor the progression of gum disease over a long period of time.
+- Common cases include the dental practice’s failure to adequately diagnose and/or monitor the progression of gum disease over a long period of time.
 The dentist’s failure to advise on oral hygiene, carry out regular check-ups and X-rays, or refer to a hygienist, can amount to negligence leading to a claim for compensation.

 If the injury is very serious and responsibility for the alleged negligence is accepted early on, the TLW team can try to negotiate an early payment towards the final compensation to cover the cost of private dental treatment needed to fix the problem.

-With dental cases, the relevant limitation period can sometimes be difficult to work out, particularly if the case relates to treatment over a long period of time.
+With dentistry cases, the relevant limitation period can sometimes be difficult to work out, particularly if the case relates to treatment over a long period of time.
 It is therefore important to ensure that you receive advice from our specialist team to ensure that your claim is pursued within the relevant time period.

 If you are not sure about the timescales in your case, contact one of the dental negligence solicitors at TLW as soon as possible.